lansing-homeschool/lansing-homeschool.github.io/resources.md

 ## FIRST LEGO® League (FLL)

 FIRST LEGO® League is an alliance between FIRST & the LEGO® Group.
-FLL teams research a real-world problem such as food safety, recycling, energy, etc., and are challenged to develop a solution.
-They also must design, build, program a robot using LEGO® MINDSTORMS® technology, then compete on a table-top playing field.
+FLL teams research a real-world problem related to the theme, and are challenged to develop a solution.
+For the _Challenge_ level, they also must design, build, program a robot using LEGO® MINDSTORMS® technology, then compete on a table-top playing field.

 * [What is FIRST LEGO® League](http://www.firstlegoleague.org/about-fll)
 * [Official FLL Main Page](https://www.firstinspires.org/robotics/fll)